Bob McCoskrie: Family First New Zealand

-In 2006, as a 42-year old church leader, McCoskrie founded Family First New Zealand to lobby for strong families and safe communities in New Zealand, and has been that organisation's National Director and main spokesperson since that time.
+In 2006, as a 42-year old church leader, McCoskrie founded Family First New Zealand to lobby for Christian family values and encouraging traditional Christian beliefs in communities throughout New Zealand, and has been that organisation's National Director and main spokesperson since that time.
 In 2009 Victoria University religious studies professor Paul Morris said Family First was "successfully broadening the Christian agenda in New Zealand politics in a way never seen before".
 In 2020 Family First was described as "New Zealand's most formidable conservative campaigners".

 In May 2024, The New Zealand Herald reported that McCoskrie was scheduled to speak at the upcoming "UNSILENCED: Middle New Zealand on ideology" at Wellington's Tākina Convention Centre on 18 May alongside Destiny Church leader Brian Tamaki and former National Party MP Simon O'Connor.
 The Convention Centre is owned and operated by Te Papa Museum and the Wellington City Council.
 Protest groups Queer Endurance In Defiance and the Pōneke Anti-Fascist Coalition denounced the conference for allegedly promoting transphobia and said it was contacting the Council in order to cancel the event on safety grounds.
-While Wellington City Council Māori Ward Councillor Nīkau Wi Neera called for the event's cancellation, New Zealand Free Speech Union chief executive Jonathan Ayling defended the conference on free speech grounds.
+While Wellington City Council Māori Ward Councillor Nīkau Wi Neera called for the event's cancellation, Free Speech Union chief executive Jonathan Ayling defended the conference on free speech grounds.
 Following a safety review, Te Papa allowed the event to proceed.
 Speakers at the Unsilenced conference included Tamaki, O'Connor and British activist Kellie-Jay Keen-Minshull (who participated via video-link).
 360 people attended the Unsilenced conference while a protest organised by Pōneke Anti-Fascist Coalition and Queer Endurance in Defiance attracted 500 people.